Use 'Enter' for

 Synchronised pulsating 'neutral' particle electric fields

-In the double-slit experiment, the light, or subatomic particle that is being pushed along by a particle of light
+In the double-slit experiment, the particle of light, or the subatomic particle that is being pushed along by a particle of light

 Could perhaps be directed as a diffraction pattern around the edge of a slit